floss-funding/awesome-sponsorships/README.md

 ## How to use this project

 1. Fork it, and check things off!
+2. Get inspired by what others have built!
-2. Add your own brilliant ideas, and send a PR!
+3. Add your own brilliant ideas, and send a PR!

+## Awesome Inspiration List

+Check out these awesome profiles, and their creative tiers:

+- [github.com/sponsors/simonw](https://github.com/sponsors/simonw]

 ## Awesome Check List

+How to get more sponsors!

 - [ ] 1.
 Setting up the right tiers
 - [ ] 2.
 Market myself